brown-cs132-s13/labs/javascript/lab2.md

 What's going on here?

 1. You ask the document for an element with the id `mylink` and save it in a variable `myLink`.
-2. You tell the element that when it receives a "click" event, it should call the function `clickMyLink` and pass it an [event object](https://developer.mozilla.org/en-US/docs/DOM/event).
+2. Your function `clickMyLink` is going to use Javacript's `alert` function to open a dialog window.
-3. `clickMyLink` is going to use Javacript's `alert` function to open a dialog window.
+3. You tell the element that when it receives a "click" event, it should call the function `clickMyLink` and pass it an [event object](https://developer.mozilla.org/en-US/docs/DOM/event).

 Now refresh the page in your browser and try clicking your link.
 Awesome.